What is aromatherapy?

 Aromatherapy massage near me

 If you’re visiting the South Hams (Kingsbridge, Dartmouth or Salcombe), Wendy Gardner offers appointments in Kingsbridge TQ7.
 Free parking available.
 Come and unwind and relax.
+Women only.

 Wendy is a London-trained aromatherapist specialising in menopausal issues, who trained with Gabriel Mojay in 2003 at ITHMA, Regents College.